MiningTcup/YouClient/README.md

 ## Getting Started

-To start using YouClient with full features, go to the [website](https://miningtcup.github.io/YouClient/), or, for a more untraceable experience, download [index.html](index.html).
+To start using YouClient quickly and with full features, go to the [website](https://miningtcup.github.io/YouClient/).
+To get a more untraceable and secure experience, download [index.html](index.html).

 ## Disclaimer